Aaronro16/Monty-Hall-Python/README.md

 This is the same to say that we have 66.6% to win and 33.3% to lose using the strategy to change our selection after the host open the empty door.

-But wait, what if we want to know the result to stay in the fisrt decition and don't change the door selected...
+But wait, what if we want to know the result to stay in the fisrt decition and don't change the door selected...??
 Well, in the next block of code I changed the Class Contest to receive the strategy that I want to test.
 If you want to test a new strategy you can write the code to do that.

 ```python
 # Here I show only the method "go", the rest of the class above is the same